-Lecturers, students and administrative staff can find information here on how to use the Zoom software, which will be used in the first phase of digitising teaching.
-Further didactic measures are planned.
+Lecturers, students and administrative staff can find information here on how to use the Zoom software, which will be our main tool for distance teaching and learning.

 ZOOM for lecturers

 Please note: All instructions are written for Zoom based on the Firefox browser.
 The Zoom Client looks completely different and unfortunately works according to a completely different logic.
 Please open Zoom in the browser for all the steps specified below.

 Please use Firefox as a browser (or alternatively Chrome) and not Microsoft Edge or Safari.
 The latter two can cause audio problems.

 Zoom works on three levels: